cnorling/norling.io/content/post/git-rebase/index.md

 - include missed files in a commit
 - fix a typo in an old commit message
 - combine a bunch of commits together
-- sign older commits
-- change what branch you've forked from

 If you've worked with git, you've likely needed to do at least one of these at some point.
 And if you're like me, you've probably tried to read the `--help` documentation of git to figure out how to do some of these things, and oh boy the docs can be hard to read.
 This article is a reference on what you can do with git rebases, and how to do it.